sazolfaghari/mcp_services/mcp-server-weather/README.md

 **Example:**
 ```
-Give me a weather forecast for coordinates 51.5074, -0.1278 (London).
+Give me a weather forecast for coordinates 51.5074, -0.1278.
+(London)
+Give me a 5-day weather forecast for London, UK.
 ```

 ## API Integration